PawseySC/containers-openfoam-workshop/_episodes/05_useOverlayFSForReducingNumberOfFiles.md

 > ## X. A more elaborated control of the reconstruction
 >
 > - We have already prepared scripts for another episode:
->     - `06_advancedUseOfOverlayFS` with a more advanced bash scripting for controling reconstruction
+>     - `06_advancedScriptsForPostProcessingWithOverlayFS` with a more advanced scripting for controling reconstruction in batches of N result times
-> - The notes for that episode are not ready yet, but we encourage users to read the scripts and execute them
+> - Notes for that episode are not provided, but the logic is very similary to the one presented here
+> - We encourage users to execute the scripts and to study them
-> - (Take into account that these scripts make use of bash functions defined in the `auxiliaryScripts/ofContainersOverlayFunctions.sh` file
+> - (Take into account that these scripts make use of bash functions defined in the `auxiliaryScripts/ofContainersOverlayFunctions.sh` file)
+> - The script for postprocessing in batches is: `E.reconstructFromOverlay.sh`
 >
 {: .solution}